Dr Michael Schofield

 - Position: Teaching Fellow in Film, Photography and Media

-- Areas of expertise: photography; film production; video and media art; cultural studies; experimental and slow cinema; practice research; sound design and art; visual media theory; photography theory; urbanism
+- Areas of expertise: photography; film production; video and media art; cultural theory; experimental and slow cinema; practice research; sound design and art; visual communication; photography theory; urbanism

 - Email: M.P.Schofield@leeds.ac.uk